 Monday Mood Board: Grey Wedding Colours

-Today, however for our Monday Mood Board feature, we’re looking to one of our favourite wedding trends, and of course, it has to be grey wedding colours.
-Isn’t there is just something about the colour that when incorporated into styling, and even the fashion, it looks sophisticated, chic, and gives a soft whimsical classic look?
-We are in love with today’s mood boards, and we hope you love them too…
+One of our favourite wedding trends for this year has to be grey colours.
+There is just something about the colour that when incorporated into styling, and even the fashion, it looks sophisticated, chic, and gives a soft whimsical classic look.
+We are in love with today’s mood boards, and we hope you love them too

 As always do share with us your own weddings, or idea’s on how to incorporate grey into your special day.
-To get us started though, here is a colour palette designed to impress; start your theme of the right way by posting beautifully designed stationery to your guests, of course, complete with lovely calligraphy.
+To get us started here is a colour palette designed to impress; start your theme of the right way by posting beautifully designed stationery to your guests, of course, complete with lovely calligraphy too.

-The color grey, whilst often associated with bleak cloudy days (typical October, eh?), can create quite the opposite effect when implemented into a wedding color palette.
+The color grey, whilst often associated with bleak cloudy days (typical February), can create quite the opposite effect when implemented into a wedding color palette.
 Despite its “colorless” pigment, the neutral hue is a seemingly colorful alternative to other neutrals used in weddings, such as white, ivory, or champagne.